lerna-lite/lerna-lite/.github/CODE_OF_CONDUCT.md

-# ws-conventional-version-roller Code of Conduct
+# Lerna-Lite Code of Conduct

 ## Our Pledge